Centers for Medicare & Medicaid Services (CMS), HHS.

 Response: We thank the commenter for this information.

-Comment: One commenter was concerned with the use of the POA indicator being applied to pediatric populations because it may be hard to determine whether a child entered an emergency department with an asymptomatic yet incubating infection.
+Comment: One commenter was concerned with the use of the POA indicator being applied to pediatric populations because it may be hard to determine whether a child entered an emergency department with an Start Printed Page 32825asymptomatic yet incubating infection.
 This commenter recommended a study be done to determine whether the incubation period in a child is different from an adult because the information would influence the determination of POA in certain cases.

 Response: The POA system is not required by this final regulation, but obviously providers will need to carefully document the physical status of their patients on admission.
 That documentation is not simply done for legal purposes, but serves the legitimate medical purpose of allowing for careful evaluation the patient's condition prior to treatment and communicating that information to members of the treatment team.
 Ultimately, the provider will self-report PPCs to the State.
 The State may choose to verify this by a POA system or by other methods.